 - Maintaining and updating customer information, including beneficial ownership information for legal entity customers

-You may be contacted by a member of the AML staff to clarify certain information about your client(s) and their activity throughout their relationship with WIS.
+You may be contacted by a member of the AML staff to clarify certain information about your client(s) and their activity throughout their relationship with Western International Securities (WIS).

 - • For example, they may request clarification on a person’s occupation if it is simply stated as ‘retired’.
 Rather the client agreement should state what occupation the individual is retired from; such as ‘retired electrician’.

 - • Another example may be if the client receives a wire from an unknown third party, an AML staff member may request the purpose for the wire and supporting documentation.

 Anti-Money Laundering isn’t just about money laundering and cash.
 Often referred to as a ‘Financial Intelligence’ the main purpose is to identify financial transactions that may involve: